Advanced / Debugging

 Disabling builtins

 Some tools like zoxide or eza replace standard commands.
-Disable builtins to let external tools take over:
+Disable builtins only when an external tool must replace a builtin command (for example, alias cd="z"):

 config.toml